 Lackmann Culinary Services is contracted by the College and offers several options for dining on campus.
-All venues accept board plan/meal equivalency, flex dollars, dining dollars, cash and major credit cards.
+All venues accept board meal plans, Cardinal Cash, cash, and major credit cards.
 Special dietary needs are accommodated by contacting the Dining Services Director.
 Current hours of operation, menus, monthly newsletters, and calendars are posted on the Dining Services website: www.sjfc.edu/student-life/dining.